 Market Conditions

-Long-term ownership of vacant land in Florida can be a precarious move.
+Long-term ownership of vacant land in USA can be a precarious move.
 If you acquire the property when the market value is high and hold onto it for an extended period, the value may decline more than anticipated.
 Depending on the purchase price, the cumulative cost of holding onto the land year after year could exceed the annual taxes.
 Moreover, the land could lose significant market value, potentially resulting in substantial financial losses.